rolfvreijdenberger/izzum-statemachine/README.md

 ##Usage##

 ###demo###
-see the `/examples/demo` directory for a working implementation of a traffic light
+see the `/examples/trafficlight` directory for a working implementation of a traffic light that you can easily run from the command line.

+###installation###
+use [composer]("https://getcomposer.org/") to install the project
 ###domain models: the representation of your applications' workers###
 your domain models are specific to your application.
 They are carefully designed and group data and related logic together.
 They work well with other models in your